nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Running `npm audit fix` is also an option and will be helpful to automatically resolve some (or all if you're luck) vulnerable dependencies.
 - On occasion you will *need to* go into package-lock.json and update vulnerable dependencies' versions and remove references to the vulnerable module, as well as delete the entire node_modules directory and all of its children.
 Follow that with `npm audit fix` again to force acquisition of the correct dependecy/ies.

+Plenty of bouncing around today, between the Graph code challenge problem solving design efforts, and catching-up on LBJS PRs and enqueued work.

+LBJS: We are very close to a point where we can launch V1 front-end and utilize the deployed API server to get existing gameboards if needed.
+We have means to authorize for adding words and creating gameboards all on the backend, so custom requests can be made.
+There are just a few bugs and a couple loose ends to resolve on the front end before pushing the latest to Netlify and basically having V1 ready-to-go for players.

+I realized that instead of manually editing package.json and package-lock.json files I can use npm to manipulate dependencies safely.
+There are a few situations where manual editing is still required, but a lot of the complexity is gone now that I've worked out and refined a step-by-step.

+Promises made a return, related to an Axios call in a useEffect on a React site.
+Some takeaways:

+- When possible, use the 'syntactic sugar' of `async` and `await` instead of Promises, they are just easier.
+- In cases where async-await is not possible, remember that a Promise returns a 'pending' state to the JS Event Loop, and is placed in a separate structure until the Promise is Fulfilled or Rejected.
+- The three possible states of a Promise are 'Rejected' (Failed operation), 'Fulfilled' (Promise resolved successfully), or 'Pending' (Initial state - neight Rejected nor Fulfilled).

+See [conted index](./conted-index.html) for an entry about Promises.

 ## Saturday 24-Feb-2023

 Worked on a few administrative and interview prep tasks, and watched an Azure Friday episode about billing: Monitoring and Reporting.
 This was timely since I recently started getting charges for a couple of AppServices (dimes and quarters worth, so at least it is small).